Math Circles

 Santa Barbara

-Math circles began over 100 years ago in Eastern Europe and have been flourishing there and in Russia and Asia for generations.
-They came to the United States less than 25 years ago and to Califonia 20 years ago.
+Math circles began well over a century ago in Eastern Europe and have been flourishing there and in Russia and Asia for generations.
+They came to the United States in the mid-1990s and to Califonia in the late 1990s.
 All math circles take a “problem-discussion approach to math education” and expose young students to professional mathematicians and mathematical scientists.
 Although some participate in math competitions, most emphasize exploration and discovery.

-In January 2010, SB Family School started the first high school math circle in Santa Barbara, the Santa Barbara Math Ellipse, while UCSB continued running the junior high math circle.
+In the Fall of 2009, SB Family School and UCSB co-started the first math circle in California, for middle schoolers.
+In January 2010, SBFS started the first high school math circle in Santa Barbara, the Santa Barbara Math Ellipse, while UCSB continued running the junior high math circle.

-Then in October 2010, UCSB switched its junior high math circle to be a high school math circle, so SB Family School started a middle school branch of the Santa Barbara Math Ellipse, which morphed into an upper elementary school math circle in April 2013.
+Then in October 2010, UCSB switched its junior high math circle to be a high school math circle, so SBFS started a middle school branch of the Santa Barbara Math Ellipse, which morphed into an upper elementary school math circle in April 2013.

-In 2011, SB Family School ran an elementary school math circle at the Santa Barbara Charter School.
+In 2011, SBFS ran an elementary school math circle at the Santa Barbara Charter School.
 The Art of Math: The SBCS Math Circle met after school at SBCS once a week from April to December.
+During the pandemic, we ran upper elementary ones for Montecito Union school online, and have also run after-school math circels for both upper and lower elementary students at Monte Vista School.
 If you're interested in having SB Family School bring a math circle to your school, please contact us.

 Back to SB Family